Who is this article for?

 The type of exposure that triggered the alert.

-For Exposure on an endpoint alerts, Exposure Type lists the type of file activity on an endpoint that triggered the alert.
+Exposure Type lists the type of file activity on an endpoint that triggered the alert.
 This kind of activity also appears on the Endpoint File Activity dashboard.

-For Cloud share permission changes alerts (not shown in image above), Permission Changed To indicates the change by which a file stored in a cloud service becomes publicly accessible.
+Permission Changed To indicates the change by which a file stored in a cloud service becomes publicly accessible.
 This kind of activity also appears on the Cloud File Activity dashboard.